Monitoring Kafka with JMX

 Broker Metrics

 Confluent Control Center and Confluent Cloud monitors the following important operational broker metrics aggregated across the cluster, and per broker or per topic where applicable.
-Control Center provides built-in dashboards for viewing these metrics, and Confluent recommends you set alerts at least on the first three.
+Control Center (Legacy) provides built-in dashboards for viewing these metrics, and Confluent recommends you set alerts at least on the first three.

 kafka.server:type=KafkaServer,name=linux-disk-read-bytes